Heat Pumps vs. Air Conditioners in Ohio Weather

 Heat pumps and air conditioning units both have their set of advantages and pitfalls, and making the right choice for your home depends on your specific comfort needs.

-Read on to find out more about the pros and cons of heat pumps and air conditioners for your Akron, Ohio home.
+Read on to find out more about the pros and cons of heat pumps and air conditioners for your Akron or Cleveland, Ohio, home.

-Pros & Cons of AC Units in Akron Homes
+Pros & Cons of AC Units in Akron & Cleveland Homes

 Air conditioners and heat pumps are very similar in their operation: Both systems remove hot air from the home and relocate it outside through an outdoor unit.
 While air conditioners only operate in a cooling capacity, heat pumps work year-round to provide optimal comfort throughout the home.
 However, because heat pumps provide cool air in the summer and heating in the winter, air conditioners tend to last longer since they are only used during hotter times of the year.